Looking Beyond Appearances: Synthetic Training Data for Deep CNNs in Re-identification: Experiments

 \subsubsection{Comparing SOMAnet to other deep architectures}

 The first experiments show the advantage of SOMAnet w.r.t. other deep network architectures, such as siamese-inspired architectures.
 To this aim, we use the CUHK03 and Market-1501 datasets.
-Just like competing approaches, we train and test on the respective partitions of each dataset, obtaining \ts{SOMAnet}{CUHK03} and \ts{SOMAnet}{Market-1501}.
+We train and test on the respective partitions of each dataset, obtaining \ts{SOMAnet}{CUHK03} and \ts{SOMAnet}{Market-1501}.

 Comparative results for the CUHK03 dataset against other recent deep network architectures are reported in Table~\ref{Table:CUHK03singleshot_training}.